wodenx/dxp-proto/README.md

 # __dxp__

+## Quick Start

+`npm i && npm run build && npm run serve`

 ## Deployment

 ### Vercel
 Import the git repo and provide the following settings:
 - Framework Preset: `Other`
-- Build command `cd ../.. && npm run build`
+- Build command `npm run build`
-- Install command `cd ../.. && npm install`
+- Install command `npm ci --prefix ../..`
 - Root Directory `sites/__dxp__`
-- Output Directory: `public`
+- Output Directory: `./public`

 ### Gatsby Cloud
 Import the github repo and provide the following setting:
-- Base directory: `sites/__dxp__`
+- Gatsby Root Folder: `sites/__dxp__`

-Note that Gatsby will scan `gatsby-config.js` and suggest that you set some environment variables.
-These must be removed (they are set in .env.site).
-Not removing them will cause them to have empty values and break the build.
+> Note that Gatsby will scan `gatsby-config.js` and suggest that you set some
+> environment variables.
+These must be removed from the "Environment Variables"
+> section.
+Not removing them will cause them to have empty values which override
+> the actual values from `.env.site`.

 ### Stackbit
 Import the github repo